 Final Thoughts On Letting Go and Moving On

-If this blog post makes letting go seem overly simplistic, it’s because there’s only so much I can convey in a thousand-ish words.
-There’s so much work that goes on behind the scenes, and a blog post won’t make the pain of the past go away.
+If this blog post makes letting go seem overly simplistic, it’s because there’s only so much I can cover in two thousand words.
+There’s a lot of work that goes on behind the scenes, and a blog post won’t make the pain of the past go away.

 Still, I’ve found that taking the first step of having a conversation with yourself—about who you are and where you want to go—can be powerful.
-It’s about taking a step in the right direction, then slowly but surely, one foot in front of another, we can walk forward towards a brighter future.
+It’s about taking a step in the right direction, then slowly but surely, one foot in front of another, we walk forward towards a brighter future.

 What does letting go of the past mean for you?
 Let us know in the comments! x